 Tom Cole is a fifth-generation Oklahoman and an enrolled member of the Chickasaw Nation.
 He and his wife, Ellen, have one son, Mason, and reside in Moore.

-This year, it is the 60th Anniversary of Te Ata Fisher, Cole’s great aunt, being inducted into the Oklahoma Hall of Fame.
+The year of his induction was also the 60th Anniversary of Te Ata Fisher, Cole’s great aunt, being inducted into the Oklahoma Hall of Fame.

 The Congressman’s mother, Helen Cole, both preceded him and succeeded him in the Oklahoma State Senate.